jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 Particularly prevalent on older Android versions, some devices treat all activity intents as a request to open the Settings application, and provide full access to all device settings.

-If this occurs on a device in your fleet, please submit [feedback](https://docs.google.com/forms/d/e/1FAIpQLSdYQrOPM0dKwCmcSjfxgoK2rQvhQXXyw2pk9nMqYBn0F2IhRw/viewform?usp=sf_link), inputting the operating system version (14), OEM (Samsung) and Model (Galaxy S24) within the text input.
+If this occurs on a device in your fleet, please follow steps under [submitting to support](#submitting-to-support) to have this investigated.

-Unfortunately support for this scenario may not be possible, but the OEM/model will be added to the OEM support list and I will work to bring it to the attention of any vendor in which this is occurring on a modern Android version.
+Unfortunately support for this scenario may not be possible, but the OEM/model will be added to the [OEM support list](/projects/managed-settings/support/oem-support/) and I will work to bring it to the attention of any vendor in which this is occurring on a modern Android version.

 **App cannot be configured on uncertified devices**